TheNormalnij/MTA-RI/README.md

 # MTA-RI
-Fun interface between resources in MTA:SA
+Fun interface between resources in MTA:SA.
+Can be used for access to variables, class objects, functions.
+Can override functions.
+You can share refs with anothor resources.

 # Install
 Copy refinterface.lua in your resources and add exports function from meta.xml